Food of the Philippines - 15 Popular Filipino dishes to try!

 Sinigang is a delicious Filipino comfort food.
 Often made with pork (or sometimes seafood and other meats), this sour broth gets its unique flavour from the tamarind it's stewed with.

-A hearty stew that's a common meal in many Filipino homes.
-Although traditionally slow-cooked, sinigang can actually be made easily in one pot at home.
-But, you're likely to find it in restaurants and vendors throughout the Philippines.
+It is a hearty, comforting dish found in many Filipino homes.
+Although traditionally slow-cooked, sinigang can also be made quite simply in one pot, and you will find it in restaurants and food stalls throughout the Philippines.

 #5 Kare-Kare